muraenateam/muraena/README.md

 ## Documentation

-The project is documented in the [Wiki here](https://github.com/muraenateam/muraena/wiki).
+That the project is documented at https://muraena.phishing.click

 ## Contributing